 Here’s the typical coding test

 - Visits the company for a day of interviewing, with each interview being 45–60 minutes.
-One of the interviews includes a coding test, but I have seen interview loops set up with more than one test.
+At least one of the interviews has a coding test.

 - Is asked to code a simple problem.
 (E.g., “reverse a string”)

-- Is asked to do the coding on a whiteboard, without any assistance.
+- Is asked to code on a whiteboard, without any assistance.

 - Does the test while the interviewer remains in the room, watching.

-- Has their answer reviewed/judged/graded by the interviewer.
+- Has their answer reviewed/judged by the interviewer.
 Sometimes others are brought in to review the answer.

 All firefighters must be able to roast a marshmallow